-The Commission analyzed the methodology used in 2006, 2008 and 2010 for making a recommendation for the County paid supplemental salary of the District Attorney.
+The Salary Commission analyzed the methodology used in 2006, 2008, 2010 and 2012 for making a recommendation for the County paid supplemental salary of the District Attorney.
 The methodology essentially gives more weight to internal equity (salaries of department directors and the District Attorney's subordinates) than to external market considerations (salaries of other OR and WA District Attorneys).
 The 2006 and 2008 Commissions recommended, and the BOCC approved, that the salary for the District Attorney be placed at the 75th percentile of the Department Director II salary range.
-The prior Commission believed that it was more accurate to use the following description: 75% of the Department Director II salary range.
+The 2010 Salary Commission believed that it was more accurate to use the following description: 75% of the Department Director II salary range.

-While the District Attorney's current \$155,180 salary is slightly above 75% of the Department Director II range, the 2012 Commission has determined it is still appropriate that the salary of the District Attorney shall be increased for 2012/13 by the cost of living increase given to Multnomah County non-represented employees for 2012/13.
-Additionally, for 2013/14, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2013/14.
+While the District Attorney's current \$163,185 salary is slightly above 75% of the Department Director II range, the 2014 Salary Commission has determined it is still appropriate overall.
+The 2014 Salary Commission is addressing the unique nature of the District Attorney's salary, in that it is comprised of a State of Oregon salary and a Multnomah County supplemental salary.
+Acknowledging that the State will apply adjustments to its portion of the salary independently, this Salary Commission has determined that the County supplemental salary of \$53,613 for the District Attorney shall be increased for 2014/15 by the cost of living increase given to Multnomah County non-represented employees for 2014/15.
+Additionally, for 2015/16, that supplemental salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2015/16.
+Subsequent Salary Commissions will be able to monitor the resulting increases and determine adjustments for future years.